-In this line, you enter costs for everything thing else that plays an integral part of the manufacturing process (e.g. containers, packages, freight-in, freight-out, rent, heat, power, insurance, etc.).
-If such costs are not integral to the manufacturing process, such expenses belong elsewhere.
+In this line, enter costs for everything else that plays an integral part in the manufacturing process (e.g. containers, packages, freight-in, freight-out, rent, heat, power, insurance, etc.).
+If such costs are not integral to the manufacturing process, those expenses belong elsewhere.

-More math; add lines 35 through 39 together and enter the amount on this line.
+More math: Add lines 35-39 together and enter the amount on this line.

 Subtract the value of your closing inventory from line 40 and enter the value on line 41.
 This will most likely become the beginning inventory for your next tax year.

 Subtract line 41 from line 40.
-Record the result in this line, and also back on line 4.
+Record the result on this line and back on line 4.

 Line 48: Total other expenses

-List all other ordinary and necessary business expenses that you haven’t listed elsewhere on Schedule C. If you enter any expenses on line 48, you need to itemize each expense in the space provided listing the type of expense and the amount.
-Once you total all of the line 48 expenses, enter the number on line 48, and 27a.
+List all other ordinary and necessary business expenses that you haven’t listed elsewhere on Schedule C. If you enter any expenses on line 48, you need to itemize each expense in the space provided by listing the type of expense and the amount.
+Once you total all of the line 48 expenses, enter the number on both line 48 and 27a.